Thangam-11/Loan_risk_deduction/README.md

 # Feature Selection Using PCA: Enhancing Model Efficiency:

    PCA, is a dimensionality reduction technique employed to transform a dataset with numerous correlated features into a set of linearly uncorrelated variables known as principal components.PCA allows us to condense the dataset's complexity while retaining the essential information that contributes most significantly to variance.

   *  Handling Data Imbalance: In our predictive analysis, we encountered data imbalance within the 'Target' feature.
 To address this issue, we implemented the
      SMOTETomek oversampling method, ensuring our dataset is well-balanced.
 This enhancement significantly enhances the performance and reliability of our classification tasks, yielding more accurate results in distinguishing between success and failure.

-* #Machine Learning Classfication Model#:
+ # Machine Learning Classfication Model:

-  #Model-Building:#The first step in our algorithmic odyssey involves the division of the dataset into training and testing subsets.
-This partitioning ensures a robust
-  evaluation of algorithmic performance, with the training set serving as the crucible for model learning and the testing set acting as a litmus test for predictive accuracy on unseen data.
+   Model-Building:The first step in our algorithmic odyssey involves the division of the dataset into training and testing subsets.
+This partitioning ensures a robustevaluation of algorithmic performance, with the training set serving as the crucible for model learning and the testing set acting as a litmus test for predictive accuracy on unseen data.

 * Algorithm Selection: After thorough evaluation Logistic Regression and XGB Classfication both are good testing accuracy.I choose the Xgb classfication for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 * Hyperparameter Tuning with GridSearchCV and Cross-Validation: To fine-tune our model and mitigate overfitting, we employ GridSearchCV with cross-validation for